nsh87/mimic-ii-vm/README.md

+# MIMIC-II VM

+This repo creates a virtual machine running PostgreSQL and loads the MIMIC-II data into a database.
+The MIMIC-II data will be accessible from your host machine by querying the PostgreSQL server on the VM.

+## Requirements
+You will need to have Vagrant and VirtualBox installed.
+Ansible is used to provision the Vagrant VM, and since Windows machines cannot currently be Ansible controllers this will not work on Windows.

-## VM Provisioning
+## VM Provisioning (a.k.a.
+Installation)
-First, create a virtualenv using `requirements.txt`.
+Clone the repo and create a virtualenv using the supplied `requirements .txt`.
 If using virtualenvwrapper:

 ```bash
 mkvirtualenv mimic-ii-vm -a `pwd` -r requirements.txt